 Recently, China came to the limelight with the ground-breaking DCEP project.
 Just after the official announcement of this closed pilot project, it started getting a lot of hype.
 Let’s take a look at China’s new digital currency now!

 China digital currency is initially launching in Xiong’an (Beijing satellite city), Suzhou, and Shenzhen.
-People are speculating that it’s going to be a revolutionary change in world history and will shake the global economy.
+Many are speculating whether this will turn out to be a revolutionary change for our monetary system and how it will truly affect the global economy.

 In 2017, the rapid growth of blockchain networks and cryptocurrencies faced heavy criticism from many financial organizations.
 That’s why the Chinese government is taking an alternative take on the whole issue and launching their very own China digital currency.